If hearing aids are not able to provide you with sufficient benefit, cochlear implantation may be an option for you.

 An audiologist at our Pomona, NY office can perform an extensive auditory evaluation to determine whether you’re a good candidate.
 If so, they’ll work in conjunction with an otologist to determine if you meet certain physical and balance requirements.

-Once the procedure is over, our audiologist partners with you through the placement of the technology and all the follow-ups and adjustments.
 A cochlear implant isn’t just a procedure — it’s a relationship between you and your audiologist.
-They’ll be on the journey with you, testing and adjusting your technology and encouraging you as you gain new successes in your hearing.
+Once the procedure is over, our audiologist continues with you through the adjustment period.
+They’ll be on the journey with you, evaluating and adjusting your technology and encouraging you as you gain new successes in your hearing.

 You can learn more about the entire process, from initial evaluation through post-implant follow-up and adjustment, on our Cochlear Implant Process page.